-d) [duplicated sentence deleted] 0 is not substitutable for a polynomial which is the sum of different products of powers with numerical factors, and two such polynomials are only mutually substitutable ["if and" deleted] if they coincide in their products of powers and their numerical factors when the order of the summands and the order of the numerical factors are refrained from.
+d) 0 is not substitutable for a polynomial which is the sum of different products of powers with numerical factors, and two such polynomials are only mutually substitutable if they coincide in their products of powers and their numerical factors when the order of the summands and the order of the numerical factors are disregarded.

 The second part of this assertion follows from the first; and the first can be proved with the help of b) by considering suitable substitutions of numerals.
 The following is a particular consequence of d):

-e) if a numeral $\mathfrak n$ is substitutable for a numeral $\mathfrak m$, conceived as a polynomial, $\mathfrak m$ and $\mathfrak n$ coincide.
+e) if a numeral $\mathfrak{n}$ is substitutable for a numeral $\mathfrak{m}$ , conceived as a polynomial, $\mathfrak{m}$ and $\mathfrak{n}$ coincide.

-In methodological respects the following should be noted to these assertions: The substitutability of polynomials assumed in a), e) is to be understood as the assumption that the substitutability of the one polynomial by the other has been determined according to the rules.
+In methodological respects the following should be noted concerning these assertions: The substitutability of polynomials assumed in a), e) is to be understood as the assumption that the substitutability of the one polynomial by the other has been determined according to the rules.
 In sentence c) the assertion of substitutability is more closely determined by giving a procedure being described in the proof of the theorem.